 Grants will support 226 AmeriCorps members who help meet local needs

 Kansas received more than $1.6 million in funding to help 226 AmeriCorps members meet local needs across the state, the Kansas Volunteer Commission announced Tuesday, Aug.
 7.

-The Kansas State Board of Education will conduct its next meeting Tuesday, Dec.
-13 and Wednesday, Dec.
-14 in the Board Room (Suite 102) of the Landon State Office Building, 900 SW Jackson.
+The Kansas State Board of Education will conduct its next monthly meeting Aug.
+14 and 15 in Topeka.

 The Kansas State Department of Education announces the participation of sponsoring agencies in the Child and Adult Care Food Program for the current program year.